EreMaijala/unixODBC/README.md

-How to Build unixODBC RPM Packages for RHEL 6.x
+How to Build unixODBC RPM Packages for RHEL/CentOS 6.x or 7.x
 =================================================

 Note that packages created with this method may not contain the drivers, so you will need to install them (such as mysql-connector-odbc) separately.
 Note that the separate packages may use a different names for the drivers (check /etc/odbcinst.ini).